-This report fulfills the Strategic Focus of Transit and Connectivity by improving the dayto-day operations of the corporation and streamlining service delivery, effectively managing municipal assets, and demonstrating value for money of City programs and services.
+This report fulfills the strategic focus of Improve the Connectivity and Livability of Streets and Infrastructure by improving the day-to-day operations of the corporation and streamlining service delivery, effectively managing municipal assets, and demonstrating value for money of City programs and services.

-The modernization of the traffic signal assets keeps the signal network in a state of good repair and thus improving safety for all road users.
+The modernization of the traffic signal assets keeps the signal network in a good state of good repair and thus improving safety for all road users.
 By modernizing the system, we will be able to efficiently move people and goods on the City's road network.

-The implementation of a new ATMS system will fulfill the focus on Transit and Connectivity of our growing transportation network including assisting in the efficiency of LRT and BRT transit corridors.
+The implementation of a new ATMS system will align with the focus on Enhancing Transit Services of our growing transportation network including assisting in the efficiency vehicle traffic, including LRT, BRT and Fire prioritization, within our transit corridors.
 Advanced system functionality will also allow us to enable system features that improve connectivity for all road users.